Gary Hilton: Arrest, trials and imprisonment

 About a month later, Florida prosecutors charged Hilton with Dunlap's murder, claiming that forensic evidence linked him to the slaying.
 Despite his efforts to fight his extradition, Hilton was brought to Leon County from the Georgia Diagnostic and Classification State Prison in June 2008, and was remanded to await trial for the Dunlap killing.
 Attorneys Ines Suber and Steven Been, who specialized in capital murder cases, were hired as his public defenders.
-At his trial, prosecutors claimed that Hilton had abducted Dunlap from the Leon Sinks Geological Area and held her captive for two days, before eventually killing and then decapitating her body.
+At his trial, prosecutors claimed that Hilton had abducted Dunlap from the Leon Sinks Geological Area and held her captive for two days, before eventually killing her and decapitating her body.
 He had also attempted to eliminate potential evidence by incinerating her head and hands in a fire pit before finally dumping the body in the forest.

-When Hilton's defense team claimed that there was no forensic proof, the prosecutors reminded that Hilton had claimed on tape that he had disposed of Dunlap's body, but now deliberately tried to distance himself from it.
-After four hours of deliberation, the jury found him guilty on three out of four charges, with a recommendation to impose the death penalty on the convict.
+Hilton's defense team claimed that there was no forensic evidence that he had committed the murder, while the prosecutors countered that Hilton had claimed on tape that he had disposed of Dunlap's body, but then deliberately tried to distance himself from it.
+After four hours of deliberation, the jury found him guilty on three out of four charges, with a recommendation to impose the death penalty.
 On February 22, 2011, he was officially sentenced to death for the crime and sent off to Florida's death row.
 In 2012, Hilton was brought to trial for the third time for the murders of John and Irene Bryant.
-As part of a plea deal with the prosecutor, he admitted his guilt in the killings and was sentenced to an additional life term without the chance of parole.
-During the hearings, Hilton described how he had killed Irene on the spot and then kidnapped John to extort his bank details, before shooting him in the head with a .22 Magnum and then dumping his body in The Switchbacks.
+As part of another plea deal with the prosecutor, he admitted his guilt in the killings and was sentenced to an additional life term without the chance of parole.
+During the hearings, Hilton described how he had killed Irene on the spot and then kidnapped John to extort his bank details, before shooting him in the head with a .22 Magnum and then dumping his body.

 Aftermath

 During and after his trials, criminal profilers from the FBI and agencies from across the country attended the proceedings to interview Hilton.
-According to criminologist Eric Hickey, Hilton was likely responsible for other homicides before 2007, a claim supported by other veteran profilers, who were skeptical that Hilton had begun killing at such an old age.
+According to criminologist Eric Hickey, Hilton was likely responsible for other homicides before 2007, a claim supported by other veteran profilers, who were skeptical that Hilton had begun killing in his 60s.
 In 2018, Hilton unsuccessfully attempted to overturn his death sentence, citing his defense team as dysfunctional and ineffective.
 Both state and federal authorities denied his appeal.
+Hilton's golden retriever, Dandy, was rehomed following his conviction of Emerson's murder, in accordance to the plea agreement.